Spomky-Labs/jose/doc/Performance.md

 * Signature operations:
   * The HMAC signature performances are very good.
   * The RSA signature performances are good.
-  * The ECC signature performances are poor.
-This is due to the use of a pure PHP library.
+  * The ECC signature performances very good **only if OpenSSL supports EC signatures**.
 * Key Encryption operations:
   * The algorithms based on RSA are very good.
   * The AES GCM Key Wrapping algorithms are very good if the extension is installed, else performances are bad.